A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems

 \subsection{Place Recognition Only}

-Place recognition-only approaches solve the global localization problem by retrieving places in a pre-built map.
-This type of approach is based on keyframe-based submaps, and each keyframe generally consists of a global descriptor and a robot pose.
-Essentially, the core problem is to \emph{extract global descriptors and measure the similarities between them}.
-More specifically, these global descriptors should have a certain discriminativeness: be discriminative for different places but keep similar for places close to each other.
+Place recognition-only approaches solve the global localization problem by retrieving places in a pre-built keyframe-based map.
 Figure~\ref{fig:lpdnet} presents a place recognition-only approach for better understanding.
 The most challenging part of LiDAR place recognition is the global descriptor extraction.
 Compared to visual images, raw point clouds from LiDAR are textureless and in an irregular format, sometimes with an uneven density.
 From the perspective of data processing, global descriptor extraction is a kind of compression method for point clouds, while maintaining the distinctiveness of different places.
 We categorize place recognition based on how to handle LiDAR data pre-processing.